backstage/backstage/beps/0003-metadata-on-relations/README.md

 1. A new schema for defining relations that supports adding metadata.
 1. The catalog is updated to ingest relations and their metadata successfully.
-1. The catalog correctly de-duplicates annotations and their metadata.
+1. The catalog correctly de-duplicates relations and their metadata.
-1. There is a new client side way to access `metadata.annotation` keys.
 1. The two tickets listed above, environment support and API versioning, are unblocked.

 ### Non-Goals